EEN421/EEN421.github.io/_posts/2023-10-04-Configure-a-ChatBot-with-Azure-OpenAI-Studio.md

 Use it to help build useful KQL queries:
 ![](/assets/img/OpenAI/Setup/KQL1.png)

-If you've set it to remember your last inquiry, you can built on top of it like this:
+If you've set it to remember your last inquiry, you can build on top of it like this:

 ![](/assets/img/OpenAI/Setup/KQL2.png)

-Maybe you completely missed some important lore from a recent blockbuster, but don't have time to re-watch it, try asking your new assistant:
+Maybe you completely forgot to read that book for book club, and don't have time to catch the movie adaptation, try asking your new assistant for key points:

 ![](/assets/img/OpenAI/Setup/KQL3.png)